googlearchive/appengine-python-vm-hello/README.md

-# Python VM Runtime 'hello world' example
+Copyright (C) 2014 Google Inc.

+# Sample 'hello world' application for use with the App Engine Python VM Runtime.

 A simple Python VM Runtime 'hello world' example, which accesses the 'Users' service, and shows how to get information about the current instance.